TheInvisibleFoe/DPS-Lab-reports/exp2gammaray/report/main.typ

 #figure(
   image("Images/logcorr.png", width:120%),
-  caption: "Linear fit to determine the mass attenutaion coefficient", )
+  caption: "Linear fit to determine the mass attenuation coefficient", )

 The data plotted was fitted with the equation -